 Published by Steven Ruff

 I am the Senior Pastor of First Baptist Church in Perry, Florida.
-I have been married for 26 years to Terri and I have a 21 year old son, Jordan who is married to Skyllar and they have our granddaughter Kalliahpe.
-They live in Okinawa, Japan.
+I have been married for 28 years to Terri, and I have a 23-year-old son, Jordan, who is married to Skyllar, and they have two children: Kalliahpe and Olliver.
 View all posts by Steven Ruff